Balance Training with Electrical Stimulation for Stroke

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is balance training with electrical stimulation safe for humans?
+What prior data suggests that this balance training with electrical stimulation is safe for stroke patients?

 Tanvi Bhatt